mrahhal/release-cycle/README.md

 # Changelog

 All notable changes to this project will be documented in this file.

-Make sure to always view this file from the main branch to get an up to date changelog.

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).